Amanpreet04-1993/Data-Analytics-Visualization-ACCENTURE-Remote-internship/README.md

     Identify the requirements that need to be delivered for this project.
     Identify which tasks you should focus on as a Data Analyst.

-Complete the knowledge check to move onto the next step.

-You can attempt each question in the knowledge check as many times as you like!

 [Data_Analytics Client Brief.pdf](https://github.com/user-attachments/files/17006066/Data_Analytics.Client.Brief.pdf)

     Question 1
     Which statement best describes the business problem that Accenture is tasked to address for this project?
     Ans - The client has reached a massive scale within recent years & does not have the resources internally to handle it.

   Spot on, the client stated that scale was a big problem of theirs &
     they are struggling to manage the scale with the resources that they currently have.
     The brief said that the client is looking for help with the management of their journey into such a large scale.